jphsd/texture/README.md

 The primary interfaces allow for the evaluation of a value, vector or color field at any point in the XY plane.

-A subpackage covers the generation of surfaces based on the lights illuminating a material.
+A subpackage covers the generation of surfaces based on lights illuminating a material.